 Sputnik was a huge wake-up call to America.
-It prompted concerns that the future of scientific advancement lay with communism rather than with freedom.
+It prompted worries that the future of scientific advancement lay with communism rather than with freedom.
 Many believe that Sputnik led to the acceleration of the U.S. space program.

 America won the space race on July 20, 1969, when astronauts Neil Armstrong and Buzz Aldrin became the first men to walk on the moon.
-But by then, America was becoming more preoccupied with fighting communism on earth than in space, as former President Lyndon Johnson had escalated our involvement in Viet Nam.
+But by then, America was becoming more preoccupied with fighting communism on earth than in space, as former President Lyndon Johnson had escalated our involvement in Vietnam.

 In 1971, President Richard Nixon initiated the Legacy of Parks Program to transfer federal lands to state and local governments for use as parks.
 Four years later, the federal government sold the Huntley Meadows land to Fairfax County for $1.

 In 1978, beavers built dams in the park and created a unique wetland.
 Today it hosts animals including frogs, snakes, ducks, turtles, and more than 200 species of birds, some of them quite rare.
 I’ve seen a flock of roseate spoonbills, an ibis relative native to South America, the Caribbean, the Gulf Coast, and southern Florida.

 There are three hiking trails: Cedar, Deer, and Heron.
 Cobbling them together creates an easy 1.8-mile loop hike.

 But the highlight of the Park is the expansive boardwalk that stretches over the wetlands for clear views of the water and the range of creatures that it hosts.

 And you might even spot one of NRL’s antenna arrays.